 Laboratory Methods in Environmental Science

-This course offers the opportunity to develop practical skills though a selection of laboratory experiments, focusing on areas like the biogeochemical cycles of carbon, nutrients and heavy metals, as well as on gases and particles in the atmosphere.
-You will get an introduction into the fundamentals of good laboratory practice and into different analytical methods and techniques, such as gas chromatography, mass spectrometry, photo/fluorometric tools, and laser tools.
-You will also learn basic methods for processing the data you generate.
+This course offers the opportunity to develop practical skills in state-of-the-art laboratory techniques used in biogeochemistry and atmospheric science.
+You will get an introduction into the fundamentals of good laboratory practice and into different analytical methods such as gas chromatography, mass spectrometry, photo/fluorometric tools, and laser tools.
+You will perform own experiments and analyses using soil, water, sediment or atmospheric samples; you will learn how to process the data you generate and ensure the quality of your results.

 -